uday-kumar-swamy/lassohomotopy/README.md

 ## Project Overview

 This project implements the LASSO (Least Absolute Shrinkage and Selection Operator) regression model using the Homotopy Method as described in [Garrigues & El Ghaoui (2008)](https://people.eecs.berkeley.edu/~elghaoui/Pubs/hom_lasso_NIPS08.pdf).
-The implementation provides:

-- Batch initialization of the LASSO model
-- Online updates via homotopy continuation
-- Proper data standardization
-- Numerical stability safeguards

-Key features:
-- Efficient handling of sequential/streaming data
-- Automatic regularization parameter updates
-- Visualization tools for model evaluation
+The implementation provides a comprehensive solution for ℓ₁-regularized least squares problems, featuring both batch initialization and online learning capabilities through homotopy continuation.
+Following the theoretical framework established in the original paper, our implementation efficiently computes solution paths by leveraging the piecewise linear nature of LASSO solutions under parameter variation.
+The system incorporates proper data standardization and numerical stability safeguards, including careful handling of active set changes and rank-one matrix updates using the Sherman-Morrison formula.

+Key features include efficient handling of sequential/streaming data through the Reclasso algorithm, which maintains computational efficiency by exploiting the solution's local linearity between critical points.
+As demonstrated in the original work, our implementation shows particular advantages when the active set changes are infrequent, achieving O(kd²) complexity per update where d is the active set size.
+The system also implements the paper's proposed automatic regularization parameter update rule that adapts λ based on new observations.
+For model evaluation, we provide visualization tools that track coefficient trajectories, residual patterns, and solution paths - mirroring the diagnostic approaches used in the reference paper to analyze homotopy continuation behavior.
+The implementation maintains the theoretical guarantees of the homotopy approach while adding practical enhancements for real-world use, including improved numerical stability for ill-conditioned problems and support for standardized data preprocessing.

 ## Team
 - Medhavini Puthalapattu (A20551170)